 AMBER format PARM file and coordinate file can be read by NAMD, which allows one to use AMBER force field to carry out all types of simulations that NAMD has supported.
+NAMD can read PARM files in either the format used in AMBER 6 or the new format defined in AMBER 7.
 The output of the simulation (restart file, DCD file, etc.) will still be in traditional format that has been used in NAMD.